-#8 Updated by daviddavis 6 months ago
+#8 Updated by daviddavis over 2 years ago

-Emailing pulp-dev0, it seems like most people are in favor of setting the OneToOneField or default_related_name on the detail model.
+Emailing pulp-dev, it seems like most people are in favor of setting the OneToOneField or default_related_name on the detail model.
 If it's possible and not too complex, it might be nice to do this automatically.
 I think the next step would be to investigate doing it automatically and failing that, adding docs for plugin writers on how to set the parent_link name via OneToOneField or default_related_name.